Continuity-KVM/continuity/README.md

 platform-specific APIs) to the Host daemon over the network, within an encrypted UDP stream - the UDP protocol will allow for smooth streaming.

-#### USB-over-IP driver
+#### USB via IP driver

-The USB-over-IP driver is contained in [this][usboip] repository.
-There is already a USB-over-IP driver, but it doesn't appear to be encrypted, or currently work on newer versions of Windows, according to one bug report.
+The USB via IP driver is contained in [this][usbvip] repository.
+There is already a USB via IP driver, but it doesn't appear to be encrypted, or currently work on newer versions of Windows, according to one bug report.

 This driver has yet to be begun, but the protocol will be msgpack, encrypted